Fortnite-API/py-wrapper/docs/migrating.rst

 Additionally, a new object relating to :class:`~fortnite_api.Aes` information has been added.
 This is,

 - :class:`fortnite_api.Version`: Represents a version of a build in Fortnite.
-Holds the major and minor version of the build.
+Holds the major and minor version of the build of Fortnite.

 Fetching Aes Data
 ~~~~~~~~~~~~~~~~~